 There are loads of different techniques, but we find working top to bottom in stages works well.
 Start with the roof, then the windows, before moving down to the rest of the bodywork, sills and wheels.
 Then rinse!

-If you have any concerns about the safety or roadworthiness of your vehicle, and you are a key worker who is still required to commute to work, we’re here to help!
-Get in touch with your local JCT600 dealership, and we’ll be able to arrange an appointment at one of servicing workshops across the North of England.
+If you have any concerns about the safety or roadworthiness of your vehicle, we’re here to help!
+Get in touch with your local JCT600 dealership, and we’ll be able to arrange an appointment at a time that suits you.